fredhutchio/git_github_intro/1GitDesktop.md

 * add notes.txt to the ignore file; what happens?
 	* this is an example of a specific task which may be better accomplished with command line functions
 	* preview concerns with managing large data files or secure info
 * can ignore entire directories, or use wildcards to indicate types of files

+## Branches
+* branch: parallel version of master repository, allows making changes to test without changing original version
+* create new branch
+* make changes
+* merge branch with master

 ## Wrapping up